 Yesterday, Fastly made news headlines after a configuration error led to a wide-spread failure of commercial and critical apps and websites.
 This phenomenon has not only led to a new general interest in the inter-workings of the Internet, but also, as most news sources reported, exposed how fragile the Internet can be.

 However, in a world as complex as the Internet, it is easy to miss out on the networks that have had a different experience than those underwhelmed by Fastly traffic during this event.
 As a network-monitoring-as-a-service provider (amongst many other things), we at BENOCS found that not all networks we monitor showed a drop in Fastly traffic.
 To show you what we mean, let’s compare two networks.

 What we saw

-In the image below, we can see that one of the networks showed exactly what we would have expected: a large drop in traffic (about half of the average value) with a deep dip shortly before 12:00 CEST, which matches Fastly’s reported time of 9:47 UTC (11:47 CEST).
+In the image above, we can see that one of the networks showed exactly what we would have expected: a large drop in traffic (about half of the average value) with a deep dip shortly before 12:00 CEST, which matches Fastly’s reported time of 9:47 UTC (11:47 CEST).